-As a leading CRO, BOC Sciences is committed to providing custom bioconjugation services.
-We have the ability to conjugate aptamers to liposomes to provide innovative solutions for drug delivery.
+Aptamer liposome conjugates can greatly improve the targeting efficiency of drug-loaded liposomes to tumor cells, achieve precise drug delivery and reduce toxicity.
+As a leading CRO, BOC Sciences is committed to providing custom liposome conjugation services.
+We have the ability to conjugate aptamers with liposomes to provide innovative solutions for drug delivery.

-Aptamers are a class of single-stranded oligonucleotides with high specificity, strong affinity, and precise target recognition, including RNA and single-stranded DNA.
-Aptamers can form a specific three-dimensional spatial configuration by folding secondary and tertiary structures, and then bind to different target molecules with high specificity and affinity by van der Waals forces, hydrogen bonding, electrostatic interactions, base stacking forces, etc. Aptamers with high specificity and strong affinity for the target can be obtained after in vitro amplification and multiple iterations of screening.
-Aptamers are characterized by wide range of target molecules, high stability, non-immunogenicity, easy penetration into tissues, low price, easy synthesis and modification, etc. They have broad application prospects in biomarker discovery, cancer diagnosis and targeted drug delivery system development.
+Aptamers can form a specific three-dimensional spatial configuration by folding secondary and tertiary structures, and then bind to different target molecules with high specificity and affinity by van der Waals forces, hydrogen bonding, electrostatic interactions, base stacking forces, etc. Aptamers are characterized by wide range of target molecules, high stability, non-immunogenicity, easy penetration into tissues, low price, easy synthesis and modification, etc. They have broad application prospects in biomarker discovery, cancer diagnosis and targeted drug delivery system development.

-The development of antitumor drug delivery systems is the most promising and important application area for aptamer-liposome conjugates.
+Aptamer-functionalized liposomes harness these advantages, combining the high specificity of aptamers with the drug encapsulation capabilities of liposomes.
 Recent years, aptamers screened with some clinically important tumor markers or biomarkers as targets have gained rapid development in tumor targeting research.
 For example, nucleolin ( NCL, C23 ) is highly expressed in breast cancer cell membranes and its specific aptamer AS1411 is often used for breast cancer targeting liposome studies.
 The aptamer AS1411 modified liposome conjugates can enhance the killing effect on breast cancer cells and improve the antitumor effect on breast cancer xenografts when compared with normal liposomes.
-The corresponding aptamer GT75, a novel aptamer of eEF1A containing 75 GT repeats, has great potential for both targeting and therapeutic functions in hepatocellular carcinoma.
-Cancer-targeting liposomes has been developed by attaching anti-EGFR aptamers carrying quantum dots and therapeutic siRNAs to the surface of liposomes for therapeutic strategies.